redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_5_dashboards_administration.md

 ![Dashboard action menu](../more_in_detail/images/dashboard_list.png)

-Dashboard action menu
+*Dashboard action menu*

 ## Create and configure a dashboard

 Whether because the organization has restricted user permissions, because the organization doesn't have any dashboard, or because the user simply wants to manage their own dashboard, the user will come to the conclusion of creating a new one.
 In the dashboard menu, there is the **Add dashboard** button.

-The first step will be to create a blank panel and then add the widgets that meet the visualization needs.
+The first step will be to create a blank panel.
+Then add the widgets that meet the visualization needs.

 ![Locate add a dashboard](images/create_dashboard_action.png)